splendiddata/login_hook/README.md

 ```
 #### Remarks:
 the public execute permission is absolutely necessary because the function will
-be invoked for every body/thing that logs in to the database.
+be invoked for everybody / everything that logs in to the database.
 In fact the function
 will be executed every time that a new process starts on behalf of a user session,
 so also if you are for example logged in with psql and use \c to reconnect.
 And
 also sessions started by dblink or fdw will trigger execution of the login()